Air Liquide To Buy Airgas

-In a move that will make it the world’s largest industrial gas supplier and bolster its U.S. presence, Air Liquide has agreed to purchase its smaller rival Airgas.
-The deal values Airgas at $13.4 billion.
+In a move that will make it the world’s largest industrial gas supplier and augment its U.S. presence, Air Liquide has agreed to purchase its smaller rival Airgas in a deal worth $13.4 billion.

-Air Liquide is the second-largest industrial gas company in the world, just behind Germany’s Linde.
-The French firm had $19.2 billion in sales in 2014 and $3.7 billion in operating profits.
-Airgas had sales of $5.3 billion and operating profits of $641 million in its last fiscal year.
+Air Liquide is the world’s second-largest industrial gas company, just behind Germany’s Linde.
+The French firm had $20.4 billion in overall sales in 2014 and $3.5 billion in operating profits.
+Airgas had sales of $5.3 billion and operating profits of $641 million in its past fiscal year.

-Air Liquide is a full-service industrial gases firm with worldwide operations.
-It pipes oxygen, hydrogen, and other gases directly to bulk customers such as refineries and chemical plants.
-It delivers gases by tanker truck to large customers such as hospitals.
-And it also supplies gases in cylinders to smaller customers such as retailers and welders.
+Air Liquide is a large-scale industrial gases firm with global operations.
+It operates big air separation plants and supplies bulk quantities of oxygen and other gases by pipe or tanker truck to large customers such as chemical plants and hospitals.

-Airgas, in contrast, is U.S. focused and specializes in the retail side of the business, with a particular strength in managing the distribution of gas cylinders.
+Airgas, in contrast, is U.S.-focused and specializes in the “packaged” gas business.
+Its strength is delivering cylinders of gases to customers such as welders.

-“This combination offers significant benefits for all of our stakeholders due to the highly complementary nature of the two businesses,” says Air Liquide CEO Benoít Potier.
+In a conference call with analysts, Airgas’s executive chairman and founder, Peter McCausland, said the merger talks with Air Liquide sprang from discussions over regular commercial transactions such as gas contracts and swaps.
+“During the course of these discussions, I think we came to the conclusion our two companies make great partners,” he said.

 Air Liquide is paying top dollar for its smaller rival.
 The $143.00 per share it has offered is a more-than-50% premium to Airgas’s average stock price during the month before the deal was announced.

-It is also more than twice the amount that Air Products & Chemicals offered for Airgas in a failed hostile takeover bid back in 2011.
-At the time, Airgas’s executive chairman, Peter McCausland, said Air Products’ offer undervalued his firm and insisted he wouldn’t entertain anything less than $78.00.
+It is also more than twice what Air Products & Chemicals offered for Airgas in a failed hostile takeover bid back in 2011.
+At the time, McCausland said Air Products’ $70.00-per-share offer undervalued his firm.

-“This transaction is compelling for our shareholders,” McCausland says of the new deal.
-McCausland and wife Bonnie, who together hold an 18% stake in the company, stand to gain $2 billion from the sale.
+Analyst commentary about the deal noted the ample price Air Liquide is paying.
+The offer “has triggered some negative commentary today that they may be overpaying,” noted Liberum Capital’s Adam Collins.
+“We are more positive,” he said, pointing to synergies between the two firms.

 The planned acquisition is the second recent restructuring move in the industrial gas industry.
-In September, Air Products announced it will spin off its chemicals business to focus on industrial gases.
+In September, Air Products announced it will spin off its chemical business to focus on gases.

 Join the conversation